nyx-ai/droneRL/README.md

 python train_torch.py --help
 ```

+Currently PyTorch does not support training in multiple environments (i.e. `--num_envs` > 1).

 ### JAX
-Everything is identical to PyTorch above, except use the the JAX training script
+JAX uses similar arguments and the same default as the above PyTorch training script.
+You can train an agent in JAX using
 ```bash
 python train_jax.py
 ```

 ## 🏭 Performance
 ### Torch vs. JAX